BogdanAlinTudorache/Space-Invaders/README.md

     Move defender player with LEFT and RIGHT arrows Shoot bullet with SPACE

-  - Background and player images have to be downloaded and in the same folder as game file.
+  - Background and character images have to be downloaded and in the same folder as game file.